-To ensure equal opportunity for all applicants, including those with disabilities, all centers are required to follow the same applicant file review process in accordance with the PRH and as described in Applicant File Review SOP (see Exhibit 5-1).
-This procedure must describe in detail how an applicant file is processed, from the time it arrives electronically from the admissions contractor until there is a final disposition (see Chapter 1, Section 1.5, R4).
+To ensure equal opportunity for all applicants, including those with disabilities, all centers are required to follow the same applicant file review (AFR) process in accordance with the PRH and as described in Applicant File Review SOP and/or the Expedited Applicant File Review SOP, as applicable (see Exhibit 5-1).

+This procedure must describe in detail how an applicant file is processed, from the time it arrives electronically from the OA provider until there is a final disposition (see Chapter 1, Section 1.5, R4).
 Centers must comply with the SOP and at a minimum, include the following requirements:

 - a.
 Procedures for uploading required documents into E-Folder and notifying the Regional Office and the Regional File Review Coordinator (RFRC) that an applicant file is being recommended for denial. - b.
-Procedure for logging and tracking center file reviews upon notification that an applicant file is pending review.
+Procedure for logging and tracking center file reviews upon notification that an applicant file is pending review, including identification of expedited applicant reviews (see Chapter 1, Section 1.5, R3).
 This should include an explanation of the center's final disposition of the file (see Chapter 1, Section 1.5, R3).
-The center Records Department, led by the Records Manager, is responsible for maintaining the center File Review Tracking Log, which includes logging all applicant files pending review and all file status changes.
-Reviews of the applicant file (i.e., HWD, Non-health Disability Coordinator for educationally related disability information and in rare instances, the Center Standards Officer (or their position equivalent)) must be recorded in the center File Review Tracking Log.
+The center Records Department, led by the Records Manager, is responsible for maintaining the center File Review Tracking Log, which includes logging all applicant files pending review, or pending submission based on self-attestation for expedited enrollment, and all file status changes.
+Reviews of the applicant file (i.e., HWD, Non-health Disability Coordinator for education related disability information and in rare instances, the Center Standards Officer (or their position equivalent)) must be recorded in the center File Review Tracking Log.
 Specific qualified health professionals (i.e., the Center Physician, Center Mental Health Consultant (CMHC), Trainee Employment Assistance Program (TEAP) Specialist, or other qualified health professionals) must not be listed on the center File Review Tracking Log by title for confidentiality reasons.
 Wellness must maintain its own internal tracking log. - c.
 Responsibilities and roles of the center FRT members to include the HWD, the qualified health professionals, and the center's Disability Coordinator(s)(DCs), which usually will include the center's HWD.
 The HWD serves as the center File Review Coordinator and completes an initial review of the Job Corps Health Questionnaire (ETA Form 653) and supporting documentation to determine which qualified health professionals are needed to conduct a review of each applicant's file.
-Staff selected to review applicant files as part of the FRT must have a need to know as outlined in Appendix 202, Transmission, Storage, and Confidentiality of Medical, Health, and Disability-Related Information.
+Staff selected to review applicant files as part of the FRT must have a need to know as outlined in

+Appendix 202, Transmission, Storage, and Confidentiality of Medical, Health, and Disability-Related Information.
 The center FRT must include the HWD, the DC if the applicant is a person with a disability, and may include qualified health professionals (i.e., the center physician/nurse practitioner/physician assistant for medically-related conditions, the CMHC if the applicant has mental health-related conditions, the TEAP specialist for substance-related conditions, other qualified health professionals as needed), and the Academic Manager and/or DC for educationally-related disability information.
 Other staff may be invited to attend by the HWD on a limited "need to know" case-by-case basis.